 Harry's muggle grades did improve after that, although he did require occasional encouragement in the form of threats and/or bribery.
 During the spring of Harry's second year, a few weeks after Brianna's fifth birthday, she did something she shouldn't have done.
 She wanted to try doing magic, so she borrowed Harry's wand without telling him when he'd left his room for a few minutes in the middle of doing homework.
 When he returned, he saw that his wand wasn't where he'd left it, so he immediately got mad and went straight to his sister's bedroom.
 When he quietly opened the door without knocking, he found her pointing his wand at a pencil, trying to sharpen it.
 She was so absorbed in her task that she hadn't noticed him yet.

 "GIVE IT BACK!" he shouted, scaring her and causing a red light to shoot out of the wand that she'd instinctively pointed at the source of the noise.
 The blast hit Harry square in the chest, causing him to go unconscious and fall to the floor, just as Cindy and Mark approached the room to see what the noise was.

-"I think so," Mark said, "I'm gonna call the department of accidental magic though, just to be sure."
+"I think so," Mark replied, "I'm gonna call the department of accidental magic though, just to be sure."

 "I'll do it," said Cindy.

-"Yes daddy," she said with her head bowed low in penitence.
-"I love you, too, an' Harry.
-If anythin' wrong I don' know…"
+"Yes, daddy," she said with her head bowed low in penitence.
+"I love you, too, and Harry.
+If anything's wrong I don't know…"